Proper Educational Games are Important

 Educational games are not like your typical video games.
 Video games specifically for entertainment, don’t require the developer to give a direct learning purpose.
 Educational games, on the other hand, must give a direct purpose of teaching the player how to do something.
 There is a lot of argument about what is the best way to do this.

-Many people will state that the game doesn’t necessarily need to fun, it just needs to educate.
-The problem with that statement, is most people, especially children, will not engage in the activity is it’s not fun and if it’s not something interesting or fun, people and children are less likely to retain the information they learned.
+Many people will state that edutainment video games don’t necessarily need to fun, they just need to educate.
+The problem with that statement, is most people, especially children, will not engage in the activity if it’s not fun.
+And if it’s not something interesting or fun, people and children are less likely to retain the information they learn.

 Educational Games Do Exist